The Complexities of High-Power Optical Coatings

 - Spot size - the size of the beam on the surface of the coating.
 This measurement is taken using the full width of the beam at 1/e² intensity, where e is the maximum intensity value.
 LIDT values decrease as spot size decreases.

-It is important for an optical designer to pay particular attention to the characteristics of optical coatings with respect to those of the intended source of irradiation.
-While not usually an issue with most low-power, commercial products, higher-powered lasers used in the optics, imaging, and photonics industries can lead to coating failure due to absorption sites or plasma burn.
+It is important for an optical designer to pay close attention to the characteristics of an optical coating with respect to those of the intended source of irradiation.
+While not usually an issue with most low-power consumer lasers, higher-powered lasers used in the optics, imaging, and photonics industries can lead to coating failure due to absorption sites or plasma burn.
 Optical designers and manufacturers can take steps to avoid such failures by carefully choosing an appropriate coating material, keeping a clean coating environment, and then testing the optical element for a given energy threshold specification.